 The Bank Instrument industry is a world where real information, truthful processes and real bank instrument providers are hard to come by.
 Here we will try to provide some useful information so that you can educate yourself further on how this industry operates.
 In this section we will talk about Standby Letters of Credit.

-What Is A Standby Letter Of Credit?
+What Is A StandBy Letter Of Credit?

 Letters of Credit (LC) can be classified as either documentary Letters of Credit or Stand By Letters of Credit (SBLC/SLOC).
-A Documentary LC allows payment to the seller.
+A Documentary Letter of Credit allows payment to the seller.
 It facilitates the movement of goods in an international transaction.
 In trade finance, Letters of Credit is one method of payment used to reduce risk in global transactions between a Buyer and Seller of goods.
 They are mainly used for commodity and industrial use as performance bonds.

 A Standby Letter of Credit is an agreement, not intended to be drawn upon but is a safeguard in the event of non payment by either party mentioned in the contract.
 You can either lease or purchase a Standby Letter of Credit.
 In other words; an SBLC is a document issued by the bank guaranteeing payment on behalf of their client.
 The bank confirms the collateral is held within their clients account, the client buys an instrument and it is then freshly cut backed by Providers capital.
+Depending on the wording agreed in the DOA, it is possible to Monetize an SBLC.

 Finance A Business Using An SBLC